Why is Socializing Bernedoodle Puppies Important?

 Continuing Bernedoodle Puppy Socialization at Home

-When you bring your Bernedoodle home, socialization shouldn’t stop—it should continue.
-Here are some simple ways to keep building on the foundation that we started:
+When you bring your Bernedoodle home, socialization shouldn’t stop!
+Here are some simple ways to keep building on the foundation they received from our family:

 - Spend lots of time with your puppy.
 Hold them in different positions, go on walks with them, and do whatever makes both of you happy together! 😁